 Process: The demo made the waiting list for the product grow from 5,000 to 75,000 takers.

 How to work on Minimum Viable Product development?
 Agile and effective.

 Central to the MVP development process is the iterative nature of the solutions introduced.
-Thanks to research, product improvement and functionality testing is done on the fly.
+Thanks to UX research, product improvement and functionality testing is done on the fly.
 Sometimes even hour by hour.
 Thanks to this the concept is comprehensively verified.
 Additionally, information is gathered which in the subsequent development phases may constitute effective arguments in talks and negotiations with investors.
 This way of working requires close team cooperation and efficient knowledge exchange.

 Minimum Viable Product development is facilitated by working in agile sprints.
-All team members participate in the design, testing and implementation process.
+All team members participate in the UX design, testing and implementation process.
 Thanks to this they learn from each other, gain a sense of empowerment and a better understanding of the product.
 At the same time, it is easier to convince the team to participate in experiments and so-called research – low-budget, quick tests with users.
 It’s also worth citing research showing that the Agile methodology has a 55% success rate for implemented products, compared to just 29% for the still popular Waterfall methodology.

 Advantages of Minimum Viable Product:

 - It allows to verify the most risky hypotheses in a fast and effective way.

 - Properly selected methods and tools can bring big savings.

 - It allows to go from tested idea to product even in 6 weeks.